Cider and Perry

 Other Information about Cider

 The best collection we know of information about cider, in particular about making cider, is Andrew Lea's Wittenham Hill Cider Page.
+Andrew also has a book out, now in its second edition, containing the information from his web site and more.
+Look for Craft Cider Making.

 The Cider Digest